 Prior to the launch of Hope for the Young in 2008, our current Chair of Trustees, Dr Saedi, was part of a team of health professionals who set up and ran a mental health service for unaccompanied asylum-seekers in London.
 Three years later, when funding from the Department of Health came to an end, Hope for the Young was established to continue reaching out to the young people left without support.

-Since then, Hope for the Young has grown significantly from a small grant-making charity led entirely by its trustees, to an organisation that reached 271 young people in 2020, with four staff members, 70 volunteers, and a clear mission to remove the obstacles to young refugees’ education and wellbeing.
+Since then, Hope for the Young has grown significantly from a small grant-making charity led entirely by its trustees, to an organisation that reached 133 young people in 2022, with five staff members, over 100 volunteers, and a clear mission to remove the obstacles to young refugees’ education and wellbeing.

 I felt like the crushing weight of the world had been lifted from my shoulders…The generosity I was bestowed with was a turning point at a truly harrowing time.
 The contribution Hope for the Young has made and continues to make in my life will never be forgotten.